sad-spirit/pg-gateway/docs/fragments-implementations.md

 )
 ```

-## `SelectListFragment` and `ReturningClauseFragment`
+## `TargetListFragment` and its subclasses

-These fragments modify the output list of `SELECT` statement or the `RETURNING` clause of
+`TargetListFragment` is an abstract base class for fragments that modify either the output list of `SELECT` statement
-`DELETE` / `INSERT` / `UPDATE`, respectively.
-Actual modification is performed by an instance of
+or the `RETURNING` clause of `DELETE` / `INSERT` / `UPDATE`, whichever is passed to their `applyTo()` method.
-`TargetListManipulator` used to configure the fragment.

-It is rarely needed to use these directly as there are builders and builder methods available:
+It is rarely needed to use its subclasses directly as there are builders and builder methods available:
 ```PHP
 $gateway->update(
     $builder->returningColumns()